LONA MANNING

 By "mechanics," Jane means tradesmen like blacksmiths, carpenters and brewers.

-And if a modern person scoffs at the idea of being placed in a certain station in life by Providence, consider how many people today believe that the position of distant stars determines your personality at your birth.
+And if a modern reader scoffs at the idea of being placed in a certain station in life by Providence, consider how many people today actually believe that the position of distant stars determines your personality at your birth.

 In the end, there is ample evidence in her letters that Austen cared about the servants in the family but there is nothing in her novels to suggest that she held radical views about social levelling.
 I get the impression that Austen thought servants needed guidance and some supervision but also deserved respect and consideration.
 There's no indication that she wanted to do without servants, or thought there was anything amiss in having a gentry class who were waited upon by servants.